Apparent nonlinear damping triggered by quantum fluctuations

-We study nonlinear damping through the experimental platform of superconducting circuits~\cite{vool2017introduction}.
-Central to the observed physics is the \textit{conservative} nonlinearity induced by a Josephson junction: that the resonance frequency varies with the oscillation amplitude, which can be further approximated as a Duffing or Kerr nonlinearity~\cite{blais2020circuit}.
-For this reason, the phenomena discussed here are applicable to all systems featuring a similar nonlinearity in their resonance frequency, ranging from the carbon-nanotubes mentioned above, to the simple mechanical pendulum.
+We study a dephasing effect in superconducting circuits~\cite{vool2017introduction}, which phenomenologically appears as nonlinear damping when measuring the resonant response of a resonator.
+Central to the observed physics is the nonlinearity induced by a Josephson junction: that the resonance frequency varies with the oscillation amplitude, which can be further approximated as a Duffing or Kerr nonlinearity~\cite{blais2020circuit}.
+For this reason, the phenomena discussed here are applicable to all systems featuring a similar nonlinearity in their resonance frequency, for example the carbon-nanotubes mentioned above, or even a macroscopic mechanical pendulum.
 We focus on the regime where this nonlinearity is small, as in Josephson parametric amplifiers~\cite{aumentado2020superconducting}, rather than the single-photon nonlinear regime used to construct artificial atoms in circuit quantum electrodynamics~\cite{blais2020circuit}.
 Because of their small nonlinearity, such systems are often thought to be completely described by the classical Kerr oscillator~\cite{castellanos2007widely,beltran2010development}.

-Here however, we report on a novel form of nonlinear damping originating purely from the quantum noise of a Kerr oscillator.
-The nonlinearity is experimentally characterized by probing the oscillator's frequency response.
-Our observations are accurately described by a model devoid of ad-hoc nonlinear damping, but which take into account the effect of quantum noise.
-Perturbative calculations based on this model demonstrate that the expected amplitude of oscillations obeys a classical Kerr equation with nonlinear damping.
+Here however, we report on an effect that is not expected from the classical Kerr oscillator.
+More specifically, we present a phenomenon triggered by the interplay between the quantum noise and Kerr anharmonicity of the oscillator, which closely resembles nonlinear damping in the steady-state response of the oscillator.
+The apparent nonlinear damping is first experimentally characterized by probing the frequency response of the resonant circuit.
+Our observations are then accurately described by a quantum theory of a damped driven Kerr oscillator devoid of ad-hoc nonlinear damping, but which takes into account the effect of quantum noise.
+Moreover, focusing on an oscillator steady-state below its bistability threshold, a Gaussian state approximation~\cite{degenfeld2015self} allows us to demonstrate that, in a close vicinity of the resonance, the expected amplitude of oscillations is akin to that of a driven classical Kerr oscillator with nonlinear damping.
 Finally, we provide an intuitive picture in which the phenomenon can be understood as the oscillator experiencing dephasing induced by its own photon shot noise.